House of Orléans: Background

 It became a tradition during France's ancien régime for the Duchy of Orléans to be granted as an appanage to a younger (usually the second surviving) son of the king.
 While each of the Orléans branches thus descended from a junior prince, they were always among the king's nearest relations in the male line, sometimes aspiring to the throne itself, and sometimes succeeding.

-Since they had contemporaneous living descendants, there were two Bourbon-Orléans branches at court during the reign of Louis XIV.
-The elder of these branches consisted of Prince Gaston, Duke of Anjou, younger son of king Henry IV, and the four daughters of his two marriages.
+Since they had contemporaneous living descendants, there were two Bourbon-Orléans branches at court during the reign of King Louis XIV.
+The elder of these branches consisted of Prince Gaston, Duke of Anjou, younger son of King Henry IV, and the four daughters of his two marriages.

 Prince Gaston became the Duke of Orléans in 1626, and held that title until his death in 1660.
 Upon the death of Gaston, the appanage of the Duchy of Orléans reverted to the Crown.
 His nephew, Louis XIV, then gave Gaston's appanages to his younger brother Prince Philippe, who became Duke of Orléans.
 At court, Gaston was known as Le Grand Monsieur ("The Big Milord"), and Philippe was called Le Petit Monsieur ("The Little Milord") while both princes were alive.